Biden, Western allies open 1st of 3 summits on Russian war

 The EU imports 90% of the natural gas used to generate electricity, heat homes and supply industry, with Russia supplying almost 40% of EU gas and a quarter of its oil.
 The bloc is looking at ways to reduce its dependence on Russian gas by diversifying suppliers.

-Sullivan said the United States was looking for ways to “surge” LNG supplies to Europe to help make up for supply disruptions.
+Sullivan said the United States was looking for ways to “surge” LNG supplies to Europe to help.

 Biden, for his part, was expected to detail plans for new sanctions against Russia and humanitarian assistance for the region.

 One new sanctions option that Biden is weighing is to target members of the Russian State Duma, the lower house of parliament, according to a U.S. official who spoke on the condition of anonymity to discuss private deliberations.
-The official added that a final decision hadn’t been made and that the new sanctions would be rolled out in coordination with Western allies.
+The new sanctions would be rolled out in coordination with Western allies.

-Biden arrived in Brussels with Americans increasingly accepting of the need for the U.S. to play a role in stopping in Putin, according to a poll from The Associated Press-NORC Center for Public Affairs Research.
+Biden arrived in Brussels with Americans increasingly accepting of the need for the U.S. to help stop Putin, according to a poll from The Associated Press-NORC Center for Public Affairs Research.

 But even as concern among Americans has swelled and and support for a major U.S. role in the conflict strengthened in the last month, Biden’s negative approval rating has not budged, the AP-NORC poll found.
 Few are very confident that he can handle a crisis, and a majority thinks he lacks toughness in dealing with Russia.